Why the Thompson-Neely Farmstead?

 In 1757, owner Robert Thompson built a two-story addition on the west end (away from the river) of the house.
 Nine years later, when his daughter Elizabeth married Ulster-Scot immigrant William Neely, he added a second story above the old first section.
 The households of both families were under the same roof when 7,400 Continental army troops encamped on the farm and in the area during December 1776.
 Robert Thompson enlarged the house once again by constructing the two-story east wing in 1788 to accommodate the Neely's growing family.
 Taller ceilings gave this newest portion a higher roof line than the existing structure.

 When he died in 1804, Robert Thompson left his large estate to his grandson, Robert Thompson Neely, including the main farmhouse with outbuildings, two mills, a cooper's shop, and a distillery.
-When the Commonwealth of Pennsylvania acquired it in 1926, the building had been little changed since the early 19th century.
+When the Commonwealth of Pennsylvania acquired it in 1926, not much had changed with the building since the early 19th century.
 Once the centerpiece of a working farm and milling complex, the Thompson-Neely House is surrounded by the numerous outbuildings needed for farm life in the 18th-century, such as the restored Grist Mill, barn, and out-buildings.
 The Washington Crossing Historic Park, run by the Friends of Washington Crossing Park, maintains the farmstead, conducts regular tours of such, and even keeps a small herd of sheep in the restored barn!